drawwithcode/2020-Mouse-Party/README.md

 ### Collision
 p5.collide2D did not fit our needs since it only allowed us to have collisions on basic shapes.
 We needed to follow the sliders shape (often a curve), so e ended up implementing collision using the overlapPixel function of p5.play, creating png files with the background color in the collision area.

-We then implemented a system to show the user when the execution of the beatmap is correct.
-The sliders' sprites are made up by an animation made up of two different frames: the first one is the regular slider, the second one is colored with blue and the animation is called when the input and the timing is correct.

 ```javascript
 ...